brandonwamboldt/varnish-dashboard/README.md

 };
 ```

+Important note, this is JavaScript, so make sure you don't have a trailing `,` after your last item or it will break.

 ### servers

 Servers is an array of objects to configure Varnish Agent backends.
 Eventually we'll support multiple backend servers (see known issues).